Australian Survivor: Australia Vs The World Winner Makes Queer Television History - Star Observer

 American contestant Parvati Shallow walked away with the title of Sole Survivor and $250,000 in a 6 – 1 – 0 vote against fellow competitors Luke Toki and Janine Allis.

-Her win makes her the third American player to win the game twice and also makes her the only openly queer women to win either the American or US version of the show.
+Her win makes her the third American player to win the game twice and also makes her the only openly queer women to win either the Australian or US version of the show.

 Parvati Shallow celebrates historic Survivor win